oceanlau/garbage/SQL/MySQL/README.md

 - B-tree is ordered and hash index is not.
 So B-tree supports comparison operators while hash index only supports equality.
 Also B-tree can be used to speed up `ORDER BY` while hash index can not.
 - Leftmost prefixes of B-tree index are still indexes.
 Hash index can only use whole key.

+### Comparing InnoDB and MyISAM

+- InnoDB has row-level locking.
+MyISAM only has full table-level locking.
+- InnoDB supports transactions, which means you can commit and roll back.
+MyISAM does not.
+- ...

+The only MyISAM advantages left are:

+- Tables will be smaller on disk compared to uncompressed InnoDB tables.
+- The count(\*) is still much faster in MyISAM.
+There is a counter inside.

+## Some Details

+- mysqldump
+- binlog